Sliding Window Application: Rabin Karp String Matching Algorithm

 Before reading this article, you should first learn:

-Many readers often leave comments asking me to explain some classic algorithms.
-I think it's necessary for the following reasons:
+Readers often leave messages asking me to discuss some classic algorithms, and I believe it's necessary to do so for the following reasons:

-I will try to start with the simplest and most basic algorithms, leading you to derive the design ideas of these classic algorithms step by step, and naturally write the final solutions.
-This approach aims to eliminate the fear of algorithms for most people and avoid the common mistake of rote memorization.
+I aim to introduce these algorithms starting from the simplest and most fundamental concepts, guiding you to derive their design principles step by step, and naturally write the final solutions.
+This approach helps alleviate common fears about algorithms and prevents the habit of rote memorization.

-This article will explain the core idea of this algorithm from the basics, starting with converting strings to numbers, then exploring a LeetCode problem.
-By the end, you will realize that the Rabin-Karp algorithm utilizes the sliding window technique, which directly fits the Sliding Window Algorithm Framework discussed earlier, so there's no need to memorize it by rote.
+This article will thoroughly explain the core ideas of this algorithm, starting with the simplest concept of converting strings to numbers.
+We will then explore a LeetCode problem, leading to the realization that the Rabin-Karp algorithm employs the sliding window technique.
+You can directly apply the Sliding Window Algorithm Framework discussed earlier, without the need for rote memorization.

-First, let me ask you a very basic question: Given a string representation of a positive integer, how do you convert it into a numerical form?
-It's simple; the following code snippet can achieve this:
+First, a basic question for you: given a string representation of a positive integer, how do you convert it into a numeric form?
+It's quite simple; the following code can achieve this:

 String s = "8264";